ktor-doc-jp/ktor-doc-jp/pages/servers/application.md

 and outgoing response.
 In addition to these, it also provides some useful functions to help response to client requests.
 Given that pipelines can be executed asynchronously, `ApplicationCall` also represents the logical execution context with `Attributes` to pass data between various parts of the pipeline.

-Installing interceptor into pipeline is the primary method to alter the processing of an `ApplicationCall`.
+Installing an interceptor into the pipeline is the primary method to alter the processing of an `ApplicationCall`.
 Nearly all Ktor [features](/features) are interceptors that perform various operations in different phases of the application call processing.